fjcmontenegro/point2d/README.md

 ```
 ### Useful Tricks

 You can work solely with Cartesian coordinates with this class and it's still useful.
-Here are some useful tricks.
+Here are some nice "tricks".

 #### Length of a vector

 Remember that the radius of a point, in polar coordinates, is its distance to the origin, which is the same as the length of a vector located at the origin.

-**i.e.** Use `mypoint.r` to find out its length.
+Use `mypoint.r` to find out its length.
 ```python
 >>> p = Point2D(3, 4)
 >>> p.r